 ^{} For the "Others", the numbers of properties are omitted.
-Write-downs of long-lived assets for fiscal 2022 include write-downs of ¥31,205 million of property under facility operations and others held by subsidiaries, of which ¥19,564 million related to write-downs of two coal-biomass co-fired power plants, and ¥2,331 million of two aircraft.
+Write-downs of long-lived assets for fiscal 2025 include write-downs of property under facility operations held by certain subsidiaries, of which \(\xi\)20,030 million related to write-downs of two coal-biomass co-fired power plants.